 Ideal fertilizers are those with higher levels of nitrogen as opposed to a balanced fertilizer.
 If you’ve been using a 10-10-10 or similar fertilizer on your cucumbers, it is likely they’re lacking the nitrogen needed to thrive.

-The best fertilizers for cucumbers have a NPK of 10-7-7 or 7-5-5, indicating they have a slightly higher level of nitrogen than phosphorus and potassium.
+The best fertilizers for cucumbers have a NPK of 10-7-7 (available on amazon) or 7-5-5, indicating they have a slightly higher level of nitrogen than phosphorus and potassium.
 All are important nutrients for cucumbers, but they need more nitrogen.

 The fix for this is use up to two tablespoons of 6-10-10 fertilizer per hill of plants when planting your cucumbers, then a top up of 33-0-0 ammonium nitrate mixed into the soil one week after the first flowers bloom and then again three weeks later.
 Be careful not to add too much fertilizer as that can prevent the plant from fruiting.